tectonic-typesetting/tectonic/docs/src/ref/tectonic-toml.md

 # This is optional, and defaults to a temporary directory.
 shell_escape_cwd = "string"

+# Whether the synctex files will be created.
+This is optional and defaults to false.
+synctex = false

 # The input file we'll use to build this document,
 # Given as a path relative to the `./src` directory.
 #